andrew/ultimate-awesome/README.md

 - [awesome-move](https://github.com/MystenLabs/awesome-move) - Code and content from the Move community.
 - [awesome-economics](https://github.com/antontarasenko/awesome-economics) - A curated collection of links for economists.
 - [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.
+- [awesome-neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content related to the domain.
 - [bots](https://github.com/hackerkid/bots) -  :zap: Tools for building bots.
 - [awesome-lite-websites](https://github.com/mdibaiee/awesome-lite-websites) - A list of awesome lightweight websites without all the bloat.
 - [awesome-wasm-runtimes](https://github.com/appcypher/awesome-wasm-runtimes) - A list of webassemby runtimes.